kora-projects/kora-docs/mkdocs/blog/en/generated-code-transparent-debugging.md

 ---

-## Transparency Scales Better Than Memorized Framework Rules
+## Transparency Scales Better Than Memorized Framework Rules { #transparency-scales }

 As a framework grows, developers inevitably encounter features they use infrequently.